malteschaefer1/procafocia/README.md

 Procafocia is an open-source demonstrator that maps Bills of Materials (BOMs) to transparent Product Carbon Footprint (PCF) and Product Circularity Indicator (PCI) results.
 The goal is to provide research-grade scaffolding with clear interfaces, provenance tracking, and room for future Brightway2 / data source integrations.

 ## Features
-- Domain-centric models (`Product`, `BOMItem`, `Scenario`, `MethodProfile`, `ResultSet`).
+- Domain-centric models (`Product`, `BOMItem`, `Scenario`, `MethodProfile`, `ResultSet`) persisted in SQLite for reproducibility and provenance.
-- Swappable engine layer: Brightway2 PCF stub + PCI (Bracquene et al. 2020) scaffold.
+- Swappable engine layer: Brightway2 PCF stub + PCI (Bracquené et al. 2020) flows with full linear-reference and per-material breakdowns.
-- Canonical BOM samples (office chair & cordless drill), deterministic + fuzzy mapping rules, and override workflow backed by SQLite.
+- Canonical BOM samples, deterministic + fuzzy mapping rules with overrides, plus a mapping-review flow (API/CLI/UI) to inspect candidates before PCF/PCI runs.
 - FastAPI backend + minimal frontend for BOM upload, mapping review, and calculation triggers.
 - Audit bundle exporter and mapping history APIs for transparency.